JustArchiNET/ArchiSteamFarm/.github/ISSUE_TEMPLATE/Bug_report.md

 - WebProxyPassword (optionally, if exposing private details)
 - WebProxyUsername (optionally, if exposing private details)

 Redacting involves replacing sensitive details, for example with stars (***).
-You should refrain from removing config lines entirely, as their pure existence might be relevant and should be preserved.
+You should refrain from removing config lines entirely, as their pure existence may be relevant and should be preserved.
 ```

 ### BotName.json config of all affected bot instances (if more than one)